karuppiah7890/easy-pdf-merge/README.md

 ### Options

-You can pass options to the `merge` function, like this
+You can pass some options to the `merge` function, like this

 ```javascript
 const opts = {